CarlRaymond/jquery.link-decorators/README.md

 will have the class `pdf` added to it.
 An optional argument can map from the extension to another value.

+For purposes of this operation, a link is considered to have an extension when the URL ends with a dot followed by 1-6 alphanumeric characters.
+Links whose URL does not match this pattern are unmodified.

-With no argument supplied, the extension is used as the class name.
+With no argument supplied, the extension itself (not including the dot) is used as the class name.
 If an object is supplied, it is treated as a dictionary.
 If it has a property corresponding to the extension, the value of the property is used as the class name.
 If a function is supplied, it will be invoked with the extension, and the result will be used as the class.

 With no argument: `jQuery("a:pathStartsWith(/download/).addExtensionClass();`